canonical/azure-sub-sync/README.md

 # azure-sub-sync

-Azure Function for syncing subscriptions with your Canonical private offer
+Azure Function for syncing subscriptions with your Canonical private offer.